brunsgaard/superhero-machine-learning-api/README.md

 ## Build a superhero api with machine learning capabilities

-Dataset and exercise that we use as part of the hiring process for machine learning related jobs at e-conomic (Visma).
+Dataset and exercise we use as part of the hiring process for machine learning related jobs at e-conomic (Visma).

 From `exercise.tex`;